liam-clifford/MLB/README.md

 # MLB
 Applicable particularly to those interested in scraping MLB information that has to do with different game stats for both pitchers and hitters.
-This script allows you to narrow down particular teams, look at different baseball season stats, and adjust different parameters pertaining to daily players
+This script allows you to narrow down particular teams, look at different baseball season stats, and adjust different parameters pertaining to daily players.
+This is mainly useful for getting a hollistic approach of season long statistics in the form of various CSVs that can be further analyzed.